axsddlr/weebcentral-dl/README.md

 - **Remove Duplicates**: Detect and merge duplicate manga folders based on series ID
 - **English Renaming**: Convert folder names from romaji to English titles
+- **Add Cover Images**: Embed cover images into existing archives as the first page for manga readers
 - **Smart Prioritization**: Keeps the folder with longer names (newer format) and more chapters
 - **Dry Run Mode**: Preview all changes before applying them